burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

    * On one side, when you want to try an idea, interpretable language provides a fast way to do that.
    * On the other hand, widespread usage of interpretable languages will lead to situations in which many people will not know how the computer works.
 You will lose the ability to distinguish a big lie from a small lie and truth in the context of computing machines.

 6. The next problem that people with Python backgrounds face is the need to install Toolchains and Build systems.
-Sometimes you even must learn the syntax of build systems.
+Sometimes you even must learn the syntax of build systems (e.g. [CMake](https://cmake.org/).
 With scripting language, such a thing is absent in the first place.
-Once you have the interpreter installed you just launch the script.
+Once you have the interpreter installed, and you install need libraries via the package manager in scripting languages, you just launch the script.

 People continue to predict that C++ will die.
 It's an ongoing (and fun) *three-decade* process, but it is not happening.
 It seems that the fundamental things of the language make it immortal, even though the language tends to be more complex.

 # Deep Principles of the Language

-The Language started as a project in Bell Labs in 1979 ([3]).
+The Language started as a project in Bell Labs in 1979 ([3], [https://www.stroustrup.com/bs_faq.html#invention](https://www.stroustrup.com/bs_faq.html#invention).
 The principles of C++ language, which B.Stroustrup put into the Language, were documented between 1981 and 1991.
 According to B.Stroustroup, they existed even before the decision of standardization that took place in 1989.
-More importantly, the principles of the Language, even in 2022, are still inside it, and they are the heart of the Language ([3]):
+More importantly, the principles of the Language, even in 2024, are still inside it, and they are the heart of the Language ([3]):

 1. No implicit violation of static type system.
 2. Provide good support for user-defined types similar to built-in types.